derekmerck/diana2/docs/source/rih-cirr.rst

     $ docker service rm admin_portainer
     $ docker stack deploy -c admin-stack.yml admin

-Don’t forget to turn off acknoweldgement in the HEC – otherwise it will insist on a data channel and show up with 400’s
+Don't forget to turn off acknoweldgement in the HEC -- otherwise it will insist on a data channel and show up with 400's

 Testing: